 The Way of Tao is ultimately beyond the bounds of human conception, so it is largely unconscious.
 It would explain why the Chinese saw the number five as auspicious, because it bespeaks a creativity of the unconscious itself, a dynamic force of spiritual manifestation.
 To be guided by this force requires a simple consciousness.
 Silence is the way to Tao.
 So, in a way, it is child’s play: “five minutes”.
 So long as one is attuned to the number five, one can ride on the wave of Tao.
-Arguably, the dream compensates the rationalistic standpoint which does not allow for a passive consciousness, having reliance on the natural force of youthful life.
+Arguably, the dream compensates the rationalistic standpoint which does not allow for a passive consciousness.
+She should instead have reliance on the natural force of youthful life.

 The “forest warden” is a mysterious figure.
 Arguably, he is the soul guide (animus), an unconscious correspondence of the psychoanalytic doctor.
 His notion of staying a long time in the conflictive realm between wholenesses two and tree, torn between unconscious and conscious, would represent a more serious approach.
 It would require an attempt at self-analysis, which implies building a relation to the unconscious.
 Due to her youthful age, such a development was out of the question.
 However, had she been older, this could have been the only option.
 In that case, the journey would not lead back to the safe harbour of motherhood.
 Rather, she would probably have been escorted to the forest warden’s castle.
 So this figure would represent a relational attitude to the unconscious—a possible future development.
 Since she was young, she could instead rely on the impetus of nature, which is what the hundred common people related to her.